 First, you’ll want to look back at that keyword list you generated in the above steps.
 Then, take the primary keyword that your site/niche is ranking for and run it through Ranktracker’s Keyword Finder tool.
 This will generate valuable secondary keywords you can use for your research.

 Once you have a few good keywords, run those through the SERP Checker tool.
 This will show you all of the top competitors for each of those keywords.
 You can use some of these sites to up-rank your own site with backlinks, especially if your site is targeting a secondary niche keyword that their site isn’t in direct competition with.

 For example, maybe you own a speciality online flower shop and you want to get a quality backlink from an information site on total home landscaping.
 It’s the same overall niche (landscaping/gardening), but the aim/clientele of each site is different, so the other site likely will be fine backlinking to your site.

 Ranktracker’s tools are great for overall link analysis.
 However, if you really want to speed things up, then consider using the SEO Spyglass tool.
 This will allow you to see every single site that backlinks to all of your direct competitors.
 You can then hijack these same backlinks and contact their webmasters to work out content exchange deals.

 The best way to do this is to input your primary keyword into the SERP Checker tool.
 Then, take note of the top page-1 competitors.
-Run each of your top competitors through the Backlink Finder (comming soon!) tool, and you’ll be able to see all of their backlinks.
+Run each of your top competitors through the Backlink Checker tool, and you’ll be able to see all of their backlinks.
 Pretty cool, right?

-Backlink Finder also allows you to analyze your own site and check for existing backlinks.
+Backlink Checker also allows you to analyze your own site and check for existing backlinks.
 You can also track to see if any previous links have been lost over time.

 Alright, so at this point, it’s time for a quick public service announcement: